moehach/blog/_posts/2020-08-19-the-elements-of-design.md

 Before the emergence of digital design, only architecture used movement as a part of its toolkit where the viewer could move within and interact with the physical space.

 In digital design, design elements can move, and this movement can begin to provide a narrative to the viewer.
-"Movement" can direct a user's attention, provide valuable feedback to the user, or keep the user engaged between interactions.
+Movement can direct a user's attention, provide valuable feedback to the user, or keep the user engaged between interactions.

 ![Movement can be used to direct viewer attention](/assets/images/design-element/9.gif "Movement")